victorbt/cordova-plugin-firebase/README.md

 Thank you for your support!

 ## in this fork

+### In this branch, the plugin is compatible with intercom-cordova

 ### verifyPhoneNumber (Android only)

 Request a verificationId and send a SMS with a verificationCode.